mxhxmza/Leads-Tracker-Extension/README.md

 - [ ] Add timestamps and lead notes/tags
 - [ ] Export saved leads to CSV
 - [ ] Search/filter saved leads

-## License

-No license specified yet — consider adding one (e.g. MIT) if you plan to share or open this project up for contributions.